 Look for the Fair Trade Certified™ seal when you shop for coffee.
 A Fair Trade-certified coffee means it has been audited throughout the supply chain to meet certain sustainability and labor standards.
 The aim of Fair Trade is to give producers better pay, and improve their life circumstances.
 For example, the Fairtrade Premium scheme ensures a sum of money goes into a communal fund for workers and farmers to use as they see fit.
 The Fair trade movement brings attention to the fact that coffee farming is a risky endeavor from which farmers often struggle to make money.
 And as the coffee market is currently facing a price crisis, a Fair Trade certification is one way to ensure that every farmer receives a Fair Trade payment that is above base commodity price, hopefully bringing them closer to earning a sustainable living.

 Choose Sustainable Prepared Meals

-As you may have learned in our previous blog “Our Commitment to Sustainable Home Meal Delivery” Eatflavorly prides itself on sustainable home meal delivery service.
+As you may have learned in our previous blog “Our Commitment to Sustainable Home Meals” Eatflavorly prides itself on a sustainable a home delivery service.
 We will help you minimize food waste, by sending you meals that are the perfect size to satisfy your hunger.
 While enjoying our delicious global flavors you will at the same time be helping to reduce carbon emissions, supporting recycling and reducing pollution.
 Who knew?
 Choosing to buy convenient meals from us is a great way to celebrate National Earth Day.
 We deliver straight to your door with no subscription required.
 Order today!